spacecowboy/AndroidTutorialContentProvider/readme.md

 you can use a Loader then as well.

 ### What's SQLite and why do I want to store data in a database
-SQLite is a dialect of SQL, which stands for *Simple Query Language*.
+SQLite is a dialect of SQL, which stands for *Structured Query Language*.
 There are many dialects of SQL and this is the one supported by Android.
 It is a light and fast version of SQL which does not support all features present in other dialects, but you can do anything even though you might have to phrase it differently.